Staging the living room before you place your home on the real estate market will help your home sell fast and for more money!

 • Built-in bookcases and entertainment centers

-I am not a fan of arranging furniture around a big ugly TV, but because so many buyers want one, the big screen TV has adapted itself into the world of home interior design.
-(Home staging is all about creating the lifestyle that home buyers want!)
+I'm not a big fan of making the huge, ugly TV into a focal point, but because so many buyers want them, the big screen TV has adapted itself into the world of interior home design.

-These days, interior designers and home stagers are placing the flat screen TV over a fireplace as a design element.
-Or if you prefer discretion, you can hide the TV inside an armoire, entertainment unit, or in a room specifically designated for television viewing.
+These days, interior designers and home stagers are placing the flat screen TV over a fireplace, or on a TV console as a design element.
+Or, you can hide the TV inside an armoire, entertainment unit, or in a room specifically designated for television viewing.

 I once showed a brand new house to a prospective buyer who kept casting his eyes around the living room.
 I knew exactly what he was looking for...a spot for his big screen TV!
 The builder had neglected to leave enough wall space for a large TV, so the buyer wasn't interested.